December 10, 2024

 Share with

-Charlotte HylinskiCommunity Specialist, Ramp
+Charlotte HylinskiCommunity Manager, Ramp

-Charlotte is Ramp's Customer Community Specialist focused on building virtual and physical spaces for our customers to connect.
+Charlotte is Ramp's Customer Community Manager focused on building virtual and physical spaces for our customers to connect.
 She’s lived in New York City since starting at Ramp in 2022.
 Before this, she grew up in Charlotte, NC (Charlotte from Charlotte!) and graduated from Yale University.

 Ramp is dedicated to helping businesses of all sizes make informed decisions.
 We adhere to strict editorial guidelines to ensure that our content meets and maintains our high standards.